dbushell/dbushell.com/src/data/blog/2024/dots-component.md

 As mentioned I plan to build the other piece(s) of a carousel pattern.
 I've attempted that before with my [Mostly CSS Responsive Carousel](https://codepen.io/dbushell/full/mdWGWJZ).
 That version doesn't use custom elements and the "dots" were an afterthought.

 By the way, I'm using the name `<dots-component>` for lack of a better idea.
 Suggestions are welcome.
 Have a good day!

+## Update for 18th June 2024

+I've built and blogged about a [carousel web component](/2024/06/18/carousel-web-component/) using the dots custom element.